fabiohecht/kafka-bookstore-tutorial/README.md

 Check that imported data looks ok.
 You can use the Landoop Topics UI and look at the data in the "book" and "customer" topics.
-Or go old-school with the command line:
+Or go old-school with the command line (we use the kafka-connect container just because it has the command line tools installed):

     docker-compose exec kafka-connect kafka-avro-console-consumer --bootstrap-server kafka:29092 --topic book --from-beginning --property schema.registry.url=http://schema-registry:8081

-Using console-consumer inside a container with kafka:
+Press CTRL-C to exit.

-Kafka-avro-console-consumer [todo] or Landoop Kafka topics UI.
+[**TODO**] Change data in MySQL and see that Kafka gets updated.

 ### Start Java Mock Producer

 Let's start the Java Mock event producer.
 All of this can be done from IntelliJ's, which is contained in the VM.
 Let's first compile the project with Maven.
 On the right-hand side of IntelliJ's window, under "Maven Projects", "Lifecycle", double click "clean", then double click "package".